EOSIO/welcome/docs/30_getting-started-guide/index.md

 Welcome to the EOSIO platform.
 The EOSIO getting started guide contains guided instructions on how to set up your development environment by installing the EOSIO software components and other related dependencies.
 This is the fastest way to onboard the EOSIO development ecosystem and get acquainted with the smart contracts development workflow.

-As a developer, you have two ways to get started:
+As a developer, you have the following pathways to getting started with EOSIO:

 1. [Local Development Environment](../25_development-environment): Set up your local development environment and deploy your first smart contract
 2. [Pre-configured Development Environment]: Use the Gitpod pre-configured EOSIO development environment
 3. [The EOSIO Testnet]((../70_quick-start-guides)): Use the EOSIO Testnet as a testing environment to deploy smart contracts and build blockchain applications on EOSIO.

+In addition to the getting started pathways, we have the following guides to help you understand EOSIO and use the components at an advanced level.

 # Protocol Guides
 In this section we describe the base components and protocols used in the EOSIO platform. `EOSIO Core` provides the basic building blocks for the `system` layer and because they are not implemented as smart contracts they do not provide the same level of flexibility.
 Nevertheless, the `core` implementation is also open source and thus it can be modified as well to suit custom business requirements.
 Follw this link [Protocol Guides](../60_protocol-guides) to read more about `EOSIO Core.`